SAIKIRANN226/AWS_DevOps_Notes/Docker/Session-48.md

 - You cannot use same port 8080 because it is already allocated, you can use any other random ports.
 - When you create container, you are getting random names.
 - To create with name use "docker run -d -p 8081:80 --name sai nginx"
-- How can you login to the existing container ? container is also a light weight VM is the below command
+- How can you login to the existing container ? container is also a light weight VM.
 - "docker exec -it <container_name/container_id> bash" to see OS, just cat /etc/*release
 - Container will also have IP address ---> docker inspect <container_id>